JAFarrow/cs50_finance/README.md

 flask run
 ```

-5.A link will be generated in your terminal.
+5. A link will be generated in your terminal.
 Once clicked, the project should open in your browser.

 ---
 ## Tech stack